nathants/libaws/readme.md

   * `corsorigin=http://localhost:8080`
   * `corsorigin=https://example.com`

-* Note: bucket ACL can only be set at bucket creation time
+* Bucket ACL can only be set at creation.
+Restore missing public-access-block settings before re-ensuring a bucket.

 * Schema: